Ordisoftware/Hebrew-Letters/README.md

 #### 2022.04.05 - Version 6.13

+- Add a setting to use Hebrew chars in bold or regular.
 - Some fixes.
 - Some improvements.
 - Some optimizations.
 - Massive refactorings with new code analyzers.
+- Improve setup to select hebrew font version.
 - Update Aish web links for parashot study.

 #### 2022.03.20 - Version 6.12